ucsf-wynton/wynton-website-hpc/docs/hpc/howto/rstudio.md

 # Work with RStudio

 R is available on {{ site.cluster.name }} via a [contributed environment module](/hpc/software/software-repositories.html).
-It can be run interactively in the terminal via `R` on a development node, as explain on the how-to '[Work with R]' page.
+It can be run interactively in the terminal via `R` on a development node, as explained on the how-to '[Work with R]' page.
 To run R via the RStudio GUI, launch your personal **RStudio Server** as instructed below and access it via your local web browser.
 As explained, this requires running _two_ separate SSH connections to the cluster: (i) one to launch RStudio Server, and (ii) one to connect to it.

 ## Step 1.
 Launch your own RStudio Server instance